 - In the command prompt type the following command sequentially,

-- “select volume<number>” (The number refers to the disk that you want to format, if the disk is 3 then the command will be select “volume 3”)
+- The number refers to the disk that you want to format, if the disk is 3 then the command will be select volume 3

-- One can also use optional commands like “format fs=ntfs quick” and press enter for formatting NTFS format.
+- One can also use optional commands like the one blow and press Enter for formatting NTFS format.

 Apparently, DiskPart is one of the preferable methods to resolve this problem.
 The method involves invoking the Diskpart command line tool which will be baked into your Windows 10 OS.